Get phone counseling and 6 months of Chantix at no cost to you.

 Julia Graber is the Research Project Coordinator and one of the Interventionists for the Fit & Quit study.
 She received her M.A. in Applied Anthropology with a concentration in Medical Anthropology from the University of Memphis.
 Prior to joining the Fit & Quit team, Julia worked as a Study Coordinator for a contract research organization conducting consumer product research for a pharmaceutical company.

-Brandi Johnson is an Interventionist/ Research Coordinator II for the Fit & Quit Study.
-Brandi received her B.S.Ed in Health and Human Performance with a concentration in Nutrition from the University of Memphis.
-She has previously worked as a Research Assistant at Methodist Lebonheur Healthcare and the University of Memphis School of Public Health and School of Psychology on studies focused on behavioral health, wellness, and community resilience.
+Brandi Johnson is a Research Coordinator II/Interventionist for the Fit & Quit Study.
+Brandi received a B.S.Ed in Health and Human Performance and a Master’s in Public Health from the University of Memphis.
+She has worked on various behavioral health and wellness research projects with Methodist Lebonheur Healthcare and the University of Memphis.

 Comments or Questions